 The UTQG is calculated referring to the standard load index for the vehicles.
 There is no indication of load index capacity for a car or truck.
 It also doesn't show any speed rating calculations.

-Modern vehicles come with an owner's manual that can be reviewed by tire manufacturers to ensure your vehicles are equipped with the right tire sizes.
-It is crucial that the tire complies with the recommendations as switching to new tires that don't meet the recommended tire's width, tire sidewall aspect ratio, tire size, load index, and even rim diameter could affect the vehicle handling performance advantages.
+Modern vehicles come with an owner’s manual that can be reviewed by tire manufacturers to ensure your vehicles are equipped with the right tire sizes.
+Understanding size tires is essential for ensuring compatibility with your vehicle's wheels and requirements.
+It is crucial that the tire complies with the recommendations as switching to new tires that don’t meet the recommended tire’s width, tire sidewall aspect ratio, tire size, load index, and even rim diameter could affect the vehicle handling performance advantages.
+After checking the load index, always verify the specific load capacity listed for each tire to ensure it meets your vehicle’s needs, as the load index number alone may not reflect the exact weight capacity.

 Not all passenger cars are made the same.
 Therefore, it is essential to refer to the manufacturer's tips regarding your vehicle: